Ircama/hostp2pd/README.md

 }
 ```

-The `network` stanzas will define persistent GO groups if the following three conditions occur:
+The above example shows how to predefine a P2P persistent group.
+Specifically, the `network` stanzas will define persistent GO groups if the following three conditions occur:

--	The SSID shall begin with the `DIRECT-...` prefix (P2P_WILDCARD_SSID), otherwise the group is not announced to the network as a P2P group; any alphanumeric string can be used after "DIRECT-" prefix; empirically, the documented format `DIRECT-<random two octets>` (with optional postfix) is not needed.
+-	The SSID shall begin with the `DIRECT-...` prefix (P2P_WILDCARD_SSID), otherwise the group is not appropriately announced to the network as a P2P group; any alphanumeric string can be used after "DIRECT-" prefix; empirically, the documented format `DIRECT-<random two octets>` (with optional postfix) is not needed.
--	A `mode=3` directive shall be present, meaning WPAS_MODE_P2P_GO, otherwise the related `p2p_group_add` command fails for unproper group specification.
+-	A `mode=3` directive shall be present, meaning [WPAS_MODE_P2P_GO](https://w1.fi/wpa_supplicant/devel/structwpa__ssid.html), otherwise the related `p2p_group_add` command fails for unproper group specification.
 -	A `disabled=2` directive shall be present, meaning persistent P2P group, otherwise the stanza is not even recognized and listed as persistent (`disabled=0` indicates normal network; `disabled=1` will announce a disabled network).

+If no persistent group is predefined in in *wpa_supplicant.conf* and if `activate_persistent_group` is set to `True`, then *hostp2pd* creates a generic persistent group, giving it a name with format `DIRECT-<random two octets>`.

-The following usage modes are allowed:
+The following usage modes of *hostp2pd* are allowed:

 - interactive mode (with no option, by default *hostp2pd* starts in this mode and a prompt is shown)
-- batch mode (use `-b` option; e.g., `-b -` or `-b output_file_name`)
+- batch mode (use `-b` option; e.g., `-b -` for standard log output, or `-b output_file_name`)
 - daemon mode (use `-d` option).
 Suggested configuration.
 If a daemon process is active, option `-t` terminates a running daemon and option `-r` dynamically reloads the configuration of a running program.

 When running as a daemon, *hostp2pd* prevents multiple instances over the same P2P-Device interface by using lock files with name `/var/run/hostp2pd-<interface>.pid`, where `<interface>` is the name of the P2P-Device interface.
+(For instance, */var/run/hostp2pd-p2p-dev-wlan0.pid*.)

 ## hostp2pd.yaml